 Pros:

-Natural and aesthetic appeal: Wooden bathtubs have a unique and natural aesthetic that can add warmth and character to a bathroom.
-They come in various wood species and finishes, allowing for a range of design options.
+- Natural and aesthetic appeal: Wooden bathtubs offer a distinctive, all-natural appearance that may give a bathroom more warmth and personality.
+They are available in many wood species and finishes, providing a variety of design alternatives.

-Customizable: Wooden bathtubs can be customized to fit any size, shape, or design preference.
+- Wooden bathtubs are adaptable and may be made to match any size, shape, or style desire.

 Cons: